-- 3.1 Certificate of Formation of Baker Hughes, a GE company, LLC (incorporated by reference to Exhibit 3.2 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K12B filed on July 3, 2017). - 3.2 Amended and Restated Limited Liability Agreement of Baker Hughes, a GE company, LLC, dated as of July 3, 2017 (incorporated by reference to Exhibit 3.3 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K12B filed on July 3, 2017). - 10.1 Transaction Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC, General Electric Company and GE Aero Power LLC (incorporated by reference to Exhibit 10.1 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed on February 28, 2019). - Stock and Asset Purchase Agreement, dated February 25, 2019, among Baker Hughes, a GE company, LLC, GE Energy Switzerland GmbH and, for the limited purpose of the last sentence of Section 11.06, GE, and for the limited purpose of Section 11.15(b) and the last sentence of Section 11.06, Baker Hughes, a GE company (incorporated by reference to Exhibit 10.2 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filled on February 28, 2019). - Amended and Restated HDGT Distribution and Supply Agreement, dated as of February 27, 2019, between Baker Hughes, a GE company, LLC and General Electric Company, (incorporated by reference to Exhibit 10.3 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed on February 28, 2019). - 10.4 Letter Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC and General Electric Company (incorporated by reference to Exhibit 10.4 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed on February 28, 2019). - 10.5 Letter Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC and General Electric Company (incorporated by reference to Exhibit 10.5 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed on February 28, 2019). - Amendment No. 2 to the Master Agreement, dated as of February 22, 2019, among General Electric Company, Baker Hughes, a GE company, and Baker Hughes, a GE company, LLC (incorporated by reference to Exhibit 10.6 to the Current Report of Baker Hughes, a GE company, LLC on Form 8-K filed on February 28, 2019). - 31.1\\ Certification of Lorenzo Simonelli, President and Chief Executive Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2\\ Certification of Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 32\\ Certification of Lorenzo Simonelli, President and Chief Executive Officer, and Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended. - 95\ Mine Safety Disclosure - 101.INS\ XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. - 101.SCH\ XBRL Schema Document - 101.CAL\ XBRL Calculation Linkbase Document - 101.LAB\ XBRL Label Linkbase Document - 101.PRE\ XBRL Presentation Linkbase Document 101.DEF\ XBRL Definition Linkbase Document
+- 3.1 Amended and Restated Certificate of Incorporation of Baker Hughes, a GE company (filed as Exhibit 3.1 to the Current Report of Baker Hughes, a GE company on Form 8-K12B filed on July 3, 2017). - 3.2 Second Amended and Restated Bylaws of Baker Hughes, a GE company dated July 3, 2017 (incorporated by reference as Exhibit 3.2 to the Quarterly Report of Baker Hughes, a GE company on Form 10-Q for the quarter ended September 30, 2017). - 10.1 Transaction Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC, General Electric Company and GE Aero Power LLC (incorporated by reference to Exhibit 10.1 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - Stock and Asset Purchase Agreement, dated February 25, 2019, among Baker Hughes, a GE company, LLC, GE Energy Switzerland GmbH and, for the limited purpose of the last sentence of Section 11.06, GE, and for the limited purpose of Section 11.15(b) and the last sentence of Section 11.06, Baker Hughes, a GE company (incorporated by reference to Exhibit 10.2 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - 10.3 Amended and Restated HDGT Distribution and Supply Agreement, dated as of February 27, 2019, between Baker Hughes, a GE company, LLC and General Electric Company (incorporated by reference to Exhibit 10.3 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - Letter Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC and General Electric Company (incorporated by reference to Exhibit 10.4 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - Letter Agreement, dated as of February 28, 2019, between Baker Hughes, a GE company, LLC and General Electric Company (incorporated by reference to Exhibit 10.5 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - Amendment No. 2 to the Master Agreement, dated as of February 22, 2019, among General Electric Company, Baker Hughes, a GE company, and Baker Hughes, a GE company, LLC (incorporated by reference to Exhibit 10.6 to the Current Report of Baker Hughes, a GE company on Form 8-K filed on February 28, 2019). - 31.1 Certification of Lorenzo Simonelli, President and Chief Executive Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 31.2 Certification of Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as amended. - 32 Certification of Lorenzo Simonelli, President and Chief Executive Officer, and Brian Worrell, Chief Financial Officer, furnished pursuant to Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended. - 95 Mine Safety Disclosure - 101.INS XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. - 101.SCH XBRL Schema Document - 101.CAL XBRL Calculation Linkbase Document101.LAB XBRL Label Linkbase Document - 101.PRE XBRL Presentation Linkbase Document - 101.DEF XBRL Definition Linkbase Document